Clinican Experiences, Interpretability and Trust

 We work on AI methods to support the interpretation of clinical metabolomics data.
 For example, we created Chebifier, a tool that uses deep learning to automatically classify metabolites.

 We are collaborators in the Human Behaviour-Change Project, funded by the Wellcome Trust and led by UCL’s Center for Behaviour Change.
 This project is developing a «knowledge system» based on annotated intervention evidence reports, semantics in the form of an ontology, and an artificial intelligence-based system that is able to predict the outcomes of hypothetical behavior change interventions, applied to an initial case study of smoking cessation behaviors.

-We are collaborators providing expertise on semantics and data harmonisation in the Sinergia project Connecting properties of the micro- and macrovasculature from multimodal imaging through genetics and deep learning to better understand vascular pathomechanisms and predict disease risk led by the Computational Biology group at UNIL.
-This project aims to use genome-wide association together with deep learning in processing images of vasculatures across different imaging modalities in order to derive novel predictive features that have biological meaning.
-We support the project’s complex data semantics and harmonisation efforts, and explore the association of learned features to clinical knowledge.
+We are collaborators in the Sinergia project «Connecting properties of the micro- and macrovasculature from multimodal imaging through genetics and deep learning to better understand vascular pathomechanisms and predict disease risk» (VascX) led by the Computational Biology group at UNIL.
+This project will explore the genetic basis of vasculatures in multimodal imaging datasets, and our group will explore the semantics of features learned by deep-learning approaches.